vorburger/openstack-devstack-opendaylight-vagrant/README.md

     nova console-log vm1
     nova get-vnc-console vm1 novnc

 _atkbd serio0: Use 'setkeycode 00 <keycode>' to make it known.
 Unknown key pressed_ is an issue with novnc that has been fixed but not in this version, so: `cd /opt/stack/noVNC; git checkout v0.6.0; cd -`.

-(If it says `further output written to /dev/ttyS0` then wait for a minute or so until login prompt appears.)
+If it just says `further output written to /dev/ttyS0` but then waits for a long time (minutes, not seconds) until the "login as 'cirros' user" login prompt appears, then your vm1/vm2 failed to obtain an IP from DHCP; as an `ipconfig` will prove, after you've finally been able to login when the prompt does ultimately appear..
+You can try to `sudo ifdown eth0` (it will probably say `ifdown: interface eth0 not configured`) and `sudo ifup eth0`, but that will probably just "udhcp started" (`/sbin/cirros-dhcp up|down`) and try x3 to "Send discover" and then `No leave, failing` ...  see [ODL OpenStack Troubleshooting](http://docs.opendaylight.org/en/stable-boron/submodules/netvirt/docs/openstack-guide/openstack-with-netvirt.html#vm-dhcp-issues) re. how to debug the 10.11.12.0/24 network namespace. (... _TODO_ ...)  _Workaround: Do a complete restack when this happens (?)_;, **TODO better solution for this problem?**

-Now from the novnc console of `vm1`, make sure that you can successfully ping the IP of `vm2` (shown by `nova list`).
+Now, from the novnc console of `vm1`, make sure that you can successfully ping the IP of `vm2` (shown by `nova list`).

+You can undo what you've done above using these commands:

+    nova delete vm2
+    nova delete vm1
+    neutron subnet-delete s1
+    neutron net-delete n1

 Topology